-In February 2017, I logged onto Netflix to watch episodes of The Office I’d already watched half a dozen times, but something caught my eye.
-There was a banner promoting a new Netflix Original show starring Drew Barrymore and…zombies.
+In February 2017, I logged onto Netflix to rewatch episodes of The Office when something caught my eye.
+There was a banner promoting a new Netflix Original show starring Drew Barrymore…and zombies.

-Santa Clarita Diet follows Joel and Sheila Hammond (played by Timothy Olyphant and Drew Barrymore respectively).
-They’re a husband-wife realtor team living an ordinary life raising their snarky teenager, Abby.
-Their mundane lives are turned upside down, however, when Sheila dies but also becomes undead.
+Santa Clarita Diet follows husband-wife realtor team, Joel and Sheila Hammond (played by Timothy Olyphant and Drew Barrymore respectively).
+They live a perfectly mundane life raising their snarky teenager, Abby, but their worlds are turned upside down when Sheila dies but also becomes undead.

-The following are three reasons you should watch this brilliant, smart series.
-Think of this short list as my effort to recruit more viewers for this show so it won’t face the same fate as other Netflix Originals (#SaveODAT).
+The following are three reasons why you should watch this brilliant, smart series.
+Think of this short list as my effort to recruit more viewers for the show so it won’t face the same fate as other Netflix Originals (#SaveODAT).

 However, there’s nothing like your wife dying and then coming back undead to spice things up!

 Sheila’s transformation shifts their relationship dynamic.
-They both try to figure out which way is up.
-Some changes work well, but they question other changes and either ultimately accept or reject it.
-This process takes a lot of emotional work, but what remains steadfast is Sheila and Joel’s commitment to one another.
-If I didn’t shy away from holding any romantic couple (even fictional ones) up on a pedestal, they’d be #relationshipgoals.
+Some of the changes are not entirely welcome, but what remains steadfast is Sheila and Joel’s commitment to one another.
+If I didn’t shy away from holding any romantic couple (even fictional ones) up on a pedestal, they’d be #RelationshipGoals.

-There are several male characters in this show who are decidedly misogynistic, toxic, and even violent.
-But other male characters–mainly, Joel and Eric (Abby’s friend)–present a really appealing version of masculinity.
+Several men in this show are decidedly misogynistic, toxic, and even violent.
+But other male characters (specifically, Joel and Eric) present a really appealing version of masculinity.

 That is, Sheila (post-transformation) and Abby are bold and outspoken.
 They tend to take the lead and are brave in the face of danger.
 Joel and Eric might feel insecure at times but 1) they don’t assert their masculinity at the expense of people around them 2) they foreground the plights of the women in their lives and let their bruised egos that might want to cling onto toxic ideas of manhood take a back seat.

-It’s refreshing, and a joy to watch–especially in the last few years–men behaving well.
+It’s refreshing, and a joy to watch men behaving well–especially in the last few years.

 3. It’s genuinely funny

-One of the characteristics I look for in a bingeable show is that I can watch it when the sun sets.
+One of the characteristics I look for in a bingeable show is the ability to watch said show when the sun sets.
 My threshold for horror is very low (back in the day, I had to stop watching the Ghost Whisperer late at night because I ended up having nightmares), but Santa Clarita Diet does a fantastic job of grappling with hard questions and gruesome situations without losing its fun.

 Drew Barrymore is spontaneous and effervescent in the role of Sheila and performs physical comedy that I didn’t know I was missing in my life.
 Joel’s deadpan jokes and levelheaded character provides a wonderful juxtaposition to Barrymore’s Sheila.
-And Abby’s sarcasm and wit plays off of self-deprecating Eric’s wicked comedic timing.
+And Abby’s sarcasm and wit plays off of a self-deprecating Eric to produce superb comedy.